pdelteil/Can-I-take-over-this-subdomain/README.md

 ## How to contribute

-You can submit new services [here](https://github.com/pdelteil/can-i-take-over-this-subdomain/issues/new/choose).
+1. You can submit new services [here](https://github.com/pdelteil/can-i-take-over-this-subdomain/issues/new/choose).
+2. You can add the service directly in this [Readme](https://github.com/pdelteil/Can-I-take-over-this-subdomain/edit/master/README.md)
+3. Create a Nuclei template for takeovers.
+(Doesn't matter if it's not vulnerable anymore).
+4. Find public bug bounty reports and link it to the takeover.
+5. Sponsore this project.

 # All entries